shohan-pherones/personal-portfolio/README.md

-## Personal portfolio website using React.js, Three.js and GSAP
+## Personal Portfolio Website using React.js, Three.js and GSAP

 ### How to use this repo?